 - Loss of self esteem

-Dealing with chronic pain creates stress and increased anxiety.
+Dealing with chronic pain creates increased stress and anxiety.
 There is ongoing uncertainty about future health, body image, and whether treatments will be successful in alleviating pain.
 There is also anxiety in relation to how fibromyalgia is negatively impacting relationships.

 Concerns about loss of independence and lack of control over your body can emerge.
-Patients can tend to increasingly focus on, and even obsess over their pain when lack of control prevails.
+Patients can tend to increasingly focus on, and even obsess over, their pain when lack of control prevails.
 Lack of treatment or initial treatment failures can worsen the present anxiety.

 Relational Strains of Fibromyalgia